Classic Eggs Benedict with Homemade Hollandaise Sauce

 How To Make Classic Eggs Benedict

-5. Bring a pot of water to a gentle simmer and add a splash of vinegar.
-Crack an egg into a small bowl and gently slide it into the water.
-Repeat with the second egg.
-Poach for 3–4 minutes, then carefully remove with a slotted spoon.
+Bring a separate pot of water to a gentle simmer and add a splash of vinegar.
+Crack each egg into a small bowl, then carefully slide it into the water.
+Poach for 3–4 minutes, until the whites are set but the yolks remain soft.
+Remove with a slotted spoon and drain briefly.

-7. Place a slice of ham on each English muffin half.
-Top with a poached egg, then spoon the hollandaise sauce generously over the top.
+While the eggs cook, toast the English muffin halves until golden.
+Place a slice of ham on each muffin half, top with a poached egg, and spoon the warm hollandaise sauce generously over the top.

-8. Garnish with a sprinkle of cayenne or fresh herbs if desired and enjoy while everything is warm and delicious.
+Finish with a light sprinkle of cayenne or fresh herbs if desired, and serve immediately while everything is warm and perfectly balanced.

 Chef Jenn’s Tips